TheCollegeHub/thecollege-ms-product/README.md

-# thecollege-ms-product
+# thecollege-ms-recommendation
-Product Service to use in The College Store Web
+Reccomendation Service to use in The College Store Web